beau1399/porpus/README.md

 A new key/value pair in the destructured parameter declaration is "ip."
 This _is_ parroted back in the HTML returned by the POST handler, and is mostly included just to show how one obtains the IP address within the Porpus ecosystem.

 ## Porpus Design in Depth

+What you see here grew pretty quickly out of some specific needs I had and the lack of a template that matched them.

+The __Reagent template__ includes many of the components used to build Porpus (Reitit, Ring, etc.) but also presented some obstacles.
+In particular, it lacked out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.

+The __Compojure template__ is more server-centric, but I was wary of the fact that the generated project didn't include a single ClojureScript file.
+No doubt there is a way to incorporate ClojureScript into a Compojure project, but if I am going to have to do this for every such project, I figured, why not just make my own template?

+One design decision I faced was whether or not I should include Reagent (a React wrapper) in my template.
+Ultimately, __I decided not to include Reagent__ in the default Porpus development stack.
+Though I perceive several good arguments for including React in a new project, in each case I was able to come up with a good counterargument.

+I do not pretend that these counterarguments will apply to every developer and every project.
+In fact, if you're going to use React, I strongly feel that yxou might as well do it via Reagent.
+Good usage of React relies on immutability, and if you're using a language other than Clojure this will be something extra to wory about.
+In Clojure, it just happens.
+That said...

+__I didn't want a "rich" / lazy-loaded user interface.__ In my experience, these UIs tend to either shift around in disjointed fashion as they load and render, or they have to include extra placeholders to prevent that.
+The jerkiness and/or placeholders can extend over an unacceptably long period of time.
+This is not a performance problem to be addressed by speeding things up, but a sub-par architecural choice- even if a server-rendered page takes 10 seconds to load up, at least I know when it's loaded and where to put my finger down to follow a link.

+__I am skeptical of the argument that client-heavy sites scale better.__ Each new site user adds more client-side processing power, the argument goes, so a client-heavy site will scale naturally.
+What is "scalability," though?
+Is it not the ability to address performance problems by adding hardware?
+The developer has zero control over client-side hardware.
+He must rely on the user devices being performant, their JavaScript engines being optimal and compatible, and so on.
+I have more confidence in my ability to manage my Web servers than I have in the client side.

+__Clojure offers a steep enough learning curve without React.__ The world needs Clojure.
+Even setting aside [tired but true arguments about expressiveness](http://www.paulgraham.com/avg.html), the curly brace languages we've been so comfortable with [no longer model what computer engineers can deliver](https://queue.acm.org/detail.cfm?id=3212479).
+Clojure ["is as close to the answer"](https://www.infoq.com/presentations/clojure-c) as anything else out there.
+But it needs to be accessible to the people who'd otherwise keep purloining curly brace code on us.
+The closer we can make the development experience to [PHP for Dummies](https://www.dummies.com/programming/php/), the sooner the computers of today will start approaching their potential.

+__Full Dose__

 Porpus is designed to get your Clojure-based Web development efforts going as quickly and unobtrusively as possible.
 It grew out of my own needs, and out of a couple of competing factors I perceived in my own efforts to develop in the language: